Hierarchical Topological States without Dimension Reduction: Introduction

-In recent years, researchers have successfully demonstrated various topological states in classical systems, including acoustics, phononics, and mechanics.
-These realizations encompass effects such as the quantum Hall effect~\cite{nash2015topological,wang2015topological}, quantum spin Hall effect (QSHE)~\cite{mousavi2015topologically,he2016acoustic}, quantum valley Hall effect~\cite{pal2017edge,lu2017observation,ma2019valley,liu2018tunable}, and toplogical polarization observed in Maxwell lattices~\cite{ma2018edge,mao2018maxwell,sun2012surface,kane2014topological,paulose2015topological}.
-Although topological states in these systems are often gapless, breaking the symmetry that protects them can often gap them out, allowing for the realization of higher-order topological states (HOTSs) within these gaps.
-For example, by intersecting two one-dimensional (1D) topological edges whose symmetries are broken with different edge-state gap topologies within a two-dimensional (2D) system exhibiting QSHE, a second-order corner state can emerge within the bandgap of the intersecting topologically protected edge states (TPESs)~\cite{zhang2019second,chen2021corner}.
-It is important to note that these HOTSs are typically one dimension lower than the gapped topological states whose symmetries are broken.
-Therefore, a minimum of a 2D lattice system is required to achieve HOTSs~\cite{cualuguaru2019higher}, and the highest order that can be attained in a three-dimensional (3D) lattice is three~\cite{weiner2020demonstration}.
+Recent advances have extended these concepts to classical platforms such as acoustics, phononics, and mechanics, enabling realizations of analogs to the quantum Hall effect~\cite{nash2015topological,wang2015topological}, quantum spin Hall effect (QSHE)~\cite{mousavi2015topologically,he2016acoustic}, quantum valley Hall effect~\cite{pal2017edge,lu2017observation,ma2019valley,liu2018tunable}, and toplogical polarization observed in Maxwell lattices~\cite{ma2018edge,mao2018maxwell,sun2012surface,kane2014topological,paulose2015topological}.
+While these states are often gapless, further unit-cell symmetry breaking can open gaps in their edge spectra, enabling higher-order topological states (HOTSs) within these gaps, however with dimension reduction.
+For example, intersecting two gapped one-dimensional (1D) topological edge states with distinct gap topologies in a 2D QSHE system can yield second-order corner modes~\cite{zhang2019second,chen2021corner}.
+In general, HOTSs appear in dimensions one lower than the parent topological phase due to the further unit-cell symmetry reduction, requiring at least a 2D lattice for second-order states~\cite{cualuguaru2019higher}, with the maximal order in 3D systems being three~\cite{weiner2020demonstration}.